Sology/maily_herald/README.md

 **Set up your lists**

-This means that all users in `:active_users` context scope can be subscribed to `:newsletters` list.
+Following means that all users in `:active_users` context scope can be subscribed to `:newsletters` list.

 ```ruby
 config.list :newsletters do |list|